David F. Levine: TEDx

 In recent years, Levine has become involved with the TEDx programs.
 His involvement includes active engagement on the TED website and in conversations on various TED talks.

-Levine is the co-chair of TEDxChattanooga and played a vital part in the organization and execution of UTC's first TEDx event.
-The conference was titled "Now What?" and took place on October 25, 2014, on UTC's campus.
+Levine is the co-chair of TEDxChattanooga and played a vital part in the organization and execution of their first TEDx event.
+The conference was titled "Now What?" and took place on October 25, 2014, on the university's campus.
 A selection committee chose 12 speakers from a pool of 50 applicants to present on various topics.
-The audience was limited to 100, and the talks were streamed online and in auditoriums on UTC's campus.
+The audience was limited to 100, and the talks were streamed online and in auditoriums on the campus.

 With Levine's continued leadership, the TEDxChattanooga organization held their latest event, which took place in February 2016.
 Both the 2014 and 2016 events sold out.